spatstat/spatstat.sparse/README.md

 ### Functionality provided

-The `spatstat.sparse` package is a small subset of code from original `spatstat` package, which has been documented and improved.
-It provides:
+The `spatstat.sparse` package

-  - a class of sparse three-dimensional arrays and standard operations on them.
+  - defines a class of sparse three-dimensional arrays and supports standard operations on them.

-  - utility functions for matrix computations that are common in statistics, such as quadratic forms.
+  - provides utility functions for matrix computations that are common in statistics, such as quadratic forms.

+It supports

+   - creation of sparse arrays from raw data (numeric, integer, logical, or complex values)

+   - conversion to/from other data types

+   - array indexing, extraction of entries, assignment of new values

+   - arithmetic and logical operations

+   - tensor operations (generalising matrix multiplication)

+   - permutation of array dimensions

-  - utilities for handling different types of array indices.
+   - binding of several arrays into a single array

+   - printing of sparse arrays.

+   - linear algebra operations including calculation of quadratic forms, bilinear forms, fractional powers of a matrix.